Origins of the Chinese Revolution, 1915–1949: Contents

-The collapse of the Qing Dynasty and the May 4th Movement are in the opening portion of the book.
+The collapse of the Qing dynasty and the May 4th Movement are in the opening portion of the book.
 The next portions discuss the development of the Chinese Communist Party.

 Allan B. Cole of the Fletcher School of Law and Diplomacy described the work as focusing on "really big questions" about the Communist Revolution, "sketches [of] backgrounds and revolutionary periods" and on analyzing similarities and differences with the regime of the Soviet Union; this was in opposition to "a general and fairly thorough treatment of" the course of the history of the country.

 Jean-Phillippe Béja stated that Bianco's "characterization of the regime is quite severe".

 Release

 In 2007 there was a new edition of the original French version.

 It was published in English in 1971, with Muriel Bell as the translator, by Stanford University Press.

 It was translated into Traditional Chinese as 中國革命的起源1915-1949 by Linking Publishing Co. (聯經出版公司) of Taiwan, with He Qiren (何启仁 Hé Qǐrén) as the translator.

-Its Japanese translation, 中国革命の起源 １９１５－１９４９, was published by University of Tokyo Press.
+Its Japanese translation, 中国革命の起源 1915－1949, was published by University of Tokyo Press.
 The translator was Masataka Banno (坂野 正高 Banno Masataka) and the assistant translator was Yoshiharu Tsuboi (坪井 善明 Tsuboi Yoshiharu).

 Reception

-John K. Fairbank of Harvard University wrote that the book "brilliantly summarizes this whole subject" and that the work is "vivid and enlightening" due to the author's "mastery of the literature and the data of the historical record."
+John K. Fairbank of Harvard University wrote that the book "brilliantly summarizes this whole subject" and that the work is "vivid and enlightening" due to the author's "mastery of the literature and the data of the historical record".

 Sebastian Veg, in China Perspectives, wrote in 2008 that even though the process that the book studied had not been completed yet at the time the book was written, the book was able to succeed in "the test of time".

-Harold Z. Schiffrin of Hebrew University wrote that it was "the best sungle analysis" due to it being "the most comprehensive, critical, and balanced" such work that has appeal for academics of all levels.
+Harold Z. Schiffrin of Hebrew University wrote that it was "the best single analysis" due to it being "the most comprehensive, critical, and balanced" such work that has appeal for academics of all levels.

 Béja praised the author's thorough citation of sources, with the "seriousness of his research" being "most striking", adding that "Not a single word is written without a reference to its source."

 Cole stated that he felt "satisfaction" at seeing the French author use American sourcing, and that having a "legatee of the French Revolution, empires, and republics" create a work analyzing Chinese history was "interesting".

 Yamamura stated that the book did not have "new insights", which "disappointed" Yamamura.
 Yamamura stated that the original French version at the book "has its place" with Francophone readers who had not yet specialized in the topic; at the time of Yamamura's review the English version had not yet been published.